Visionary, Author, President & Co-Founder

 Raiza's dream was always to motivate and inspire people to find hidden talents.
 She had no idea that rekindling her relationship with Christ would lead her back in that direction.
 Raiza's re-commitment and dedication to Christ paved the way for her family to know Christ as well.

 Raiza has a Bachelor degree in International Business from University of Maryland University College (UMUC).
 She has trained on stage in front of thousands of Latino men and women in network marketing.
 Raiza is a bonafide business woman with an eye for great investments and talent.
 She was a talent scout with Barbizon Modeling.
 She was also a mortgage lender and rose to the top in the mortgage lending industry and helped many Latino families with purchasing their first home.
-Raiza is currently the CEO of an award-winning custom tailoring business.
-She is a wife, mother of five artistically gifted children and a glamma of two.
+Raiza is currently the CEO of the award-winning custom tailoring business, The Capital Tailor Inc. which has partnered with schools such as The Art Institute of Washington, the Robert H. Smith School of Business at the University of Maryland College Park and Bishop McNamara High School.
+Raiza has also begun fulfilling her longtime dream of acting.
+She is a dedicated wife, mother of five artistically gifted children and a glamma of two.